-Congress icons verses BJP icons to be battled out during 2019 LS polls
+Congress icons versus BJP icons to be battled out during 2019 LS polls

 New Delhi, Sep 29: As the 2019 Lok Sabha elections are gaining momentum, a very new kind of battle is expected to be witness across the country between the Bharatiya Janata Party (BJP) and the Congress.
-It is going to the Congress icons verses BJP icons.
+It is going to the Congress icons versus BJP icons.

 At the moment, the Congress besides attacking the policies of the Bharatiya Janata Party from hubris of Prime Minister Narendra Modi and party president Amit Shah to corruption in the government under Modi.
 The BJP is responding with equal alacrity to the Congress but they are also going to fight it out at another level where BJP's icons will be placed in the juxtaposition of the Congress icons.